Shannon-Watts/fake_news_ML/README.md

 Definition of fake news:

-    ‘false stories that appear to be news, spread on the internet or using other media, usually created to        influence political views or as a joke’
+    ‘false stories that appear to be news, spread on the internet or using other media, usually created to influence political views or as a joke' - Cambridge Dictionary
-									                                                                  Cambridge Dictionary